Skip to the main content

 Traits & Skills

-Updated Mar 31, 2018
+Updated Mar 31, 2024

 Occupational therapy assistants need:

-• strength and stamina to assist people with disabilities
+• Strength and stamina to assist people with disabilities

-• patience, tact, and flexibility
+• Patience, tact, and flexibility

-• sensitivity to clients’ feelings and needs
+• Sensitivity to clients’ feelings and needs

-• fine motor skills
+• Fine motor skills

-• observation and organizational skills
+• Observational and organizational skills

-• the ability to follow directions
+• The ability to follow directions

 They should enjoy:

-• having clear guidelines for their work
+• Having clear guidelines for their work

-• helping people one-on-one and in groups
+• Helping people one-on-one and in groups

-• handling and maintaining equipment and supplies.
+• Handling and maintaining equipment and supplies

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.